powerpellet1077/banana/README.md

 Then the compilation was successful!

-Thank you for using my program and good luck with trying to figure out how to use it (i am not a good teacher :P)
+Thank you for using my program and good luck to you! (for any questions or concerns, please send me a dm at powerpellet1077 on discord)